 Fueling Growth

-As they break down matter and recycle nutrients, decomposers contribute significantly to plant growth.
-Plants rely heavily on the nutrients that decomposers return to the soil.
-This symbiotic relationship ensures a continuous supply of food for plants, which in turn support other organisms in the ecosystem.
+Decomposers add a great deal to plant growth as they break matter apart and recycle its nutrients.
+Plants depend heavily on the nutrients that decomposers send back into the soil.
+That give-and-take keeps a steady supply of food flowing to plants, which then sustain other organisms across the ecosystem.

 Guardians of Balance